 Yes, it’s true that exercise can trigger an asthma attack, but this does not give you an excuse to sit on the couch.
 Exercise will be an important component of managing your condition, and it’s vital that you’re regularly getting exercise.
 However, if you think you’re having difficulty breathing, then you need to stop exercising immediately.
 Also, you should inform anyone you’re playing sports with of your condition, and try to breathe through your nose wherever possible.
 If you’re finding that you can’t exercise without having breathing trouble, it’ll be a sign that you’re not managing your condition properly and you need to speak to a doctor.

 In the Home

 Our homes are filled with things that can trigger an attack, and as such it’s important that we’re removing any potential hazards and have a plan of what to do if we’re home alone.
 Keep your home clean and dust free, as this can trigger an attack.
-You might also find it beneficial to have a nebuliser in the home, so you can easily manage your condition should you have an attack.
 If you have pets, make sure they’re well groomed and don’t let them onto the furniture or into your bed.

 Relaxed State of Mind